10 Simple Steps to a Safer Home.

 C) Not sure?
 Replace them!
 If your smoke alarms are 10 years or older, or if you're not sure they are in proper working condition, think about changing them.
 Improvements to newer smoke alarms could provide a better level of protection to you and your family.

-6. Change batteries twice a year!
+6. Change batteries twice a year or replace the alarm every ten years.

 7. Know that sound!